CurveDocs/curve-docs/docs/stableswap-ng_exchange/factory/deploy.md

             ["0x0000000000000000000000000000000000000000", "0x0000000000000000000000000000000000000000"] # _oracles
         )

-        'returns address of the deployed pool'
+        'returns address of the deployed plain pool'
         ```